• Loading results...

 Take as Directed

-No matter which medication your health care team prescribes, take your medications exactly as directed.
+As always, take your medications exactly as directed.
 That’s the only way to make sure they work as intended.
 If you have side effects or concerns, talk with your care team before making any changes.
+Your cholesterol will be re-checked over time.
+It’s not unusual for your care team to make changes to your medications, perhaps adding a medication or adjusting the amount (dose) you take.

 Work with your care team to make sure you get your cholesterol down to a level that will keep you healthy for the rest of your life.
 Your pharmacist is also a good resource if you have questions.